Pontremoli

-Pontremoli (/it/; local Pontrémal; Apua; Pontrémal) is a small city, comune former Latin Catholic bishopric in the province of Massa and Carrara, Tuscany region, central Italy.
+Pontremoli (/it/; local Pontrémal; Apua) is a small city (comune) and former Catholic Episcopal see in the province of Massa and Carrara, Tuscany region, central Italy.

-Literally translated, Pontremoli means "Trembling Bridge" (from ponte "bridge" and tremare "to tremble"), as the commune was named after a prominent bridge across the Magra.
+The name Pontremoli means "Trembling Bridge" (from ponte "bridge" and tremare "to tremble"), as the commune was named after a prominent bridge across the Magra.

 Pontremoli is in the upper valley of the Magra, 40 km northeast of La Spezia by rail and 90 km south-southwest of Parma.

 History

 Pontremoli is believed to have been first settled around 1000 BC.
 It was known in Roman times as Apua.
 The commune later became an independent municipality in 1226 thanks to Frederick II who chartered the free municipality, partly because of its mountainous terrain.
 This terrain in the valley of the Magra also made Pontremoli a target for numerous conquests from rival Italian and foreign lords.
 Pontremoli was controlled by various aristocratic families, including the Malaspina (in 1319) and the Antelminelli (in 1322).
 The conflict between the rival Guelfi and Ghibellini factions in the early fourteenth century resulted in the construction of the Great Bell Tower (Il Campanone) to separate the rival camps.
 During these Medieval times Pontremoli was often visited by pilgrims travelling from Canterbury (England) to Rome.

 In 1331 Pontremoli was sold by John I of Bohemia to Mastino II della Scala (Lord of Verona).
 Pontremoli was later taken over by the Visconti of Milan in 1339.
 In 1404 the ownership of Pontremoli once again changed hands as it was seized by the Fieschi family of Genoa.
 However, by 1433 Pontremoli was again under the control of the Milanese.
 In 1495 Pontremoli was sacked by the troops of Charles VIII of France.
 During this time Pontremoli was a territory owned by the House of Sforza, who were the new Dukes of Milan.

 Pontremoli was a French territory from 1508 until 1522 as several northern Italian areas were conquered.
 In 1526, Pontremoli was captured by Charles V of the Holy Roman Empire.
 Pontremoli was controlled by Spain until 1647, when it was bought by the Republic of Genoa.
 Three years later, Pontremoli was made part of the (Medici) Grand Duchy of Tuscany.
 With the Leopoldine reforms, Pontremoli became an autonomous community (whilst still part of the Grand Duchy of Tuscany) in 1777.
 In 1778, it officially became a City.
 It stayed as part of Tuscany (with the exception of a period of French control from 1805 to 1814) until it was transferred to Parma as part of a land exchange in 1847.
 The area was heavily damaged by an earthquake in 1834.
 In November 1847 Pontremoli was occupied (along with Fivizzano) by the Duke of Modena, due to a dispute over trade routes.
 It joined the wars of Italian unification and became part of the unified Kingdom of Italy in the middle of the 19th century.